credativ/plutono/docs/sources/datasources/mssql.md

 +++
-title = "Microsoft SQL Server" description = "Guide for using Microsoft SQL Server in Grafana" keywords = ["grafana", "MSSQL", "Microsoft", "SQL", "guide", "Azure SQL Database"] aliases = ["/docs/grafana/latest/features/datasources/mssql/"] weight = 900
+title = "Microsoft SQL Server" description = "Guide for using Microsoft SQL Server in Plutono" keywords = ["plutono", "MSSQL", "Microsoft", "SQL", "guide", "Azure SQL Database"] aliases = ["/docs/plutono/latest/features/datasources/mssql/"] weight = 900
 +++

-# Using Microsoft SQL Server in Grafana
+# Using Microsoft SQL Server in Plutono

-Grafana ships with a built-in Microsoft SQL Server (MS SQL) data source plugin that allows you to query and visualize data from any Microsoft SQL Server 2005 or newer, including Microsoft Azure SQL Database.
+Plutono ships with a built-in Microsoft SQL Server (MS SQL) data source plugin that allows you to query and visualize data from any Microsoft SQL Server 2005 or newer, including Microsoft Azure SQL Database.
 This topic explains options, variables, querying, and other options specific to the MS SQL data source.
-Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Grafana.
+Refer to [Add a data source]({{< relref "add-a-data-source.md" >}}) for instructions on how to add a data source to Plutono.
 Only users with the organization admin role can add data sources.

 ## Data source options